Alaannn1/Pari3D/README.md

 ```
 sxyz(x, y, f)
 ```
-Where x and y vectors are generated from dyx function above, and f a generic "f(x,y)" pari math function of yor choice*
+Where x and y vectors are generated from dyx function above, and f a generic "f(x,y)" pari math function of your choice

 ### Ploting with gnuplot
 ```